usu-cidi/qa-update/doc/progress.md

 * Fixed bug reports

 ### 6.27.23
+* Added common nav bar
+* Started adding a way to add a new term
+  * Will finish when we're back on AWS
-*
+* Moving to AWS

 ### TODO:
-* Big refactor
-  * Get rid of globals
-    * Planned for move back to AWS
-  * Get rid of statefulness
-    * Planned for move back to AWS
-* Add a better way to add a new term
+* Fix adding a new term documentation
+* Send ally data frame to S3
+* Get set up terms from database
-* Support running multiple updates at a time
+* Better bucket names - allow running more than one update at a time
-  * Should be fixed by making API stateless and figuring out better bucket obj names
-  * Planned for move back to AWS
+* Testing

 ### 1.1.1
 * Add back fun Ally waiting things